ovidiusf/thetodolist-java-project/README.md

 > jfoenix material design: https://www.youtube.com/watch?v=3UrDG9Qicio

 Project:
-> Created with IntelliJ and SceneBuilder
+> Created with IntelliJ and SceneBuilder;
-> Database is MySQL created with MySQL Workbench and MySQL Server
+> Database is MySQL created with MySQL Workbench and MySQL Server;
-> Dependencies are currently managed by Maven
+> Dependencies are currently managed by Maven;
-> Used JDBC to link the DB with the UI
+> Used JDBC to link the DB with the UI;

 Future plans:
 >to export the app as a stand-alone together with the JRE and a connection to a remote DB